dannyadkins/anychat/DESIGN.md

 I chose `Prisma` ORM to create a generic TypeScript client for our databases.

 The benefits include easier migrations, ability to keep the DB schema synced with the code (`prisma db push` works kind of like `terraform apply`), and most importantly, we can abstract sharding and any other shared logic (e.g. special queries) to be only written in one place.
+Major downside is that it currently doesn't work in the edge runtime, and also need a different ORM alongside it if we end up having pieces of backend in Python (but we can programatically synchronize them).

 ### Sharding